Moisture control in printing presses and graphic arts

 Fisair has created specific humidification equipment which can maintain the correct RH levels required for your space.
 This allows improved quality, contributing to greater productivity.

-Isothermal moisturization:
+Isothermal Humidification:

 This process involves the introduction of water vapour, generated by boiling water, into the environment.

-Adiabatic moisture:
+Adiabatic Humidification:

 This involves the direct evaporation of water into the air, without the input of external energy.

-Application references
+Application References

 Fisair works closely with multinational Tetra Pak to maintain the moisture levels in its production and storage areas.